pinsky21/WearableComputing/README.md

 ```

 **NOTE:** Your working directory must be set to the folder that you extract from the above [data file] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 And you must NOT change the files or their location in order for the script to run properly.

+### Acknowledgement

+I want to especially thank [David Hood] (https://www.coursera.org/user/i/7a51bcac9c426e8f7e269324ba20fd0f) the course Community TA.
+His Course Project posts in the Forums were extremely helpful in getting my head around what to do on this project.
+His hints and direction gave just enough to nudge me in the right direction where I could struggle and work through the complete solution.